SEO

 Why Anchor Text Matters

-The text used in internal links tells search engines what the linked page is about.
-When multiple cluster pages link to a pillar using varied but relevant anchor text, it reinforces the pillar’s topical relevance.
-This is one of the few ranking signals that businesses control directly.
+Anchor text tells search engines what the linked page is about.
+When multiple cluster pages link to a pillar using varied but relevant anchor text, it reinforces topical relevance.
+This is a ranking signal you control.

 Avoiding Common Linking Mistakes

-- Don’t force links where they don’t fit.
-If a connection feels unnatural, readers and search engines will both notice.
+• Don’t force links where they don’t fit.
+Unnatural connections hurt both readers and SEO.

 Topic Clusters and AI Search Engines

-AI search engines evaluate content depth differently.
-When an AI system researches a topic to generate an answer, it tends to favor sources that demonstrate comprehensive coverage.
-A website with a thorough pillar page and supporting cluster content is more likely to be recognized as an authoritative source than a site with a single page on the subject.
+AI systems favor comprehensive coverage.
+A site with a thorough pillar page and supporting cluster content gets recognized as an authority.
+A site with a single page doesn’t.

 Structured content is easier for AI to parse.
-Clear headings, logical organization, and explicit relationships between pages help AI systems understand and cite content accurately.
-Topic clusters naturally produce this kind of structure.
+Clear headings, logical organization, and explicit relationships between pages help AI systems understand and cite your work.
+Topic clusters naturally produce this structure.

-Topical authority translates to citation likelihood.
-AI search engines are essentially answering questions by finding and synthesizing the best sources.
-Sites that cover a topic from multiple angles with genuine depth are the ones that tend to get cited.
+AI search engines answer questions by finding and synthesizing the best sources.
+Sites that cover a topic from multiple angles with genuine depth get cited.

-For Houston businesses, this means topic clusters aren’t just a Google strategy — they’re increasingly relevant for visibility across all the ways people search for information.
+For Houston businesses, topic clusters aren’t just a Google strategy anymore.
+They’re your visibility strategy across all search.

 Getting Started With Topic Clusters